mabogunje/yorudi/README.txt

 * For readability, there should always be a spaces between vertical-bars and attributes as well as the colon and value in the key value pair (as in the previous example)

-CREATING A YÒRUDI TRANSLATION FILE
+CREATING A YORUDI TRANSLATION FILE
 A Yorudi translation file is a simple text file encoded in UTF-8 that contains a list of entries such as described above.
-At the top of the file must be a header specifying the target language and optional additional details such as the file author, date of creation, and so on; where each line begins with a #
+At the top of the file must be a header specifying the target language and optional additional details such as the file author, date of creation, and so on; where each line begins with a #.

 Example:
 #lang: en